 This bill mandates the establishment of mixed housing zones within local governments in Minnesota, specifically targeting urban and nonurban municipalities.
-It introduces new legal language that defines various terms related to housing types, such as "accessory dwelling unit," "mixed housing," and "commercial corridor district."
-The bill requires urban municipalities or cities of the first class to create mixed housing districts that allow for a variety of residential developments in at least 75% of the residentially zoned area, while nonurban municipalities must do so for at least 50%.
+It introduces new legal language that defines various terms related to housing types, such as "mixed housing," "accessory dwelling unit," and "commercial corridor district."
+The bill requires urban municipalities or cities of the first class to create mixed housing districts that allow for a variety of residential developments in at least 75% of residentially zoned areas, while nonurban municipalities must do so in at least 50% of their residentially zoned areas.
 Additionally, it stipulates that commercial corridor districts must encompass all lots with frontage on municipal state-aid streets and outlines the required residential density for these districts.

 The bill also imposes limitations on municipal authority regarding the development of mixed housing and commercial corridor districts.
-It prohibits municipalities from imposing certain restrictions, such as minimum parking mandates and requirements that would hinder the construction of mixed housing.
-Furthermore, it establishes an administrative process for reviewing development requests and sets deadlines for municipalities to comply with the new standards.
-If a municipality fails to adopt the required standards by the specified dates, mixed housing will automatically be permitted on any residentially zoned lot within that municipality.
-The bill is set to take effect on January 1, 2026.
+It prohibits municipalities from imposing excessive requirements related to building size, construction materials, and minimum parking mandates, while ensuring that mixed housing is a permitted use.
+If municipalities fail to comply with the new standards by specified deadlines, any type of mixed housing will automatically become a permitted use in residentially zoned areas.
+The bill is set to take effect on January 1, 2026, and prohibits municipalities from enacting interim ordinances that would delay its application.

 Statutes affected: